 Download the report (opens as PDF)

-The full dataset from this study is available to download by request from Koray Camgoz.
+The full data set is available for download by request from Phil Morgan.

 Unfortunately it is not possible to publish the raw data.
 As respondents participated in the survey on the basis that their responses would all be anonymous, it would be unethical to release publicly information which could lead to them being identified.
 This also would be a breach of Survation's obligations under the Market Research Society code of conduct.

 For any queries relating to the survey or the research report, please email CIPR's Phil Morgan